Fighting Malaria

 Sumaya’s vaccines aim at alerting the human immune system towards two crucial stages of the parasite’s infectious cycle: the liver and the blood stage.
 This is a key competitive differentiator against most existing approaches.

-SUM-101 (SumayaVac1) is based on the full-length, recombinant, 200kDa MSP-1 protein together with an adjuvant and was successfully tested in a first-in-human trial in Heidelberg.
+SUM-101 is based on the full-length, recombinant, 200kDa MSP1 protein together with an adjuvant and was successfully tested in a first-in-human trial in Heidelberg.
 It was shown to be safe, well tolerated and immunogenic, with all vaccinees sero-converting.
-We are currently preparing the start of the second clinical trial, which will be performed in Tanzania on pre-exposed volunteers.
+A second clinical trial, performed in Tanzania confirmed the safety and sero-conversion of Malaria pre-exposed volunteers.

-SUM-202 is an Adenovirus expressing MSP-1 and is planned to be used together with SUM-101 in a prime-boost scheme.
-It has started regulatory toxicological studies.
+SUM-102 is an Adenovirus expressing MSP1 and is planned to be used together with SUM-101 in a prime-boost scheme targeting travelers to Africa.
+Pivotal toxicological studies are completed and the vaccine is ready to start a first-in-human study.

 MALARIA THERAPY